Math On Olympiad

 Round 1: All grade 7 teams compete.

-1st place, 2nd place, 3rd place is awarded to the first three teams who successfully answer all five questions within the 25 minute time limit.
+1st place, 2nd place, 3rd place is awarded to the first three teams who successfully answer all five questions within the

 Diamond place is awarded to the team finishing within 25 minutes who retain the most tags.